Bask Bank vs. Capital One

 Potential Drawbacks

-- Bask Bank's APY decreased from 4.15% in the last 30 days.
+- Bask Bank's APY decreased from 4.05% in the last 30 days.

-- Bask Bank has no physical branches.
+- Bask Bank has no physical branches for in-person banking.

 Capital One